panoptic-cmd/my-first-publish/README.md

-com uma descrição do projeto
+## com uma descrição do projeto
+-
+-
+-
+-

+Como contribuir....

+Licença....